hpacheco/ses/labs/Lab1.md

 ```
 </details>

 [^2]: This is a simplification, as some CPU instructions may also take variable-time.
+Current research is also focused on accurately modelling constant-time policies that are robust w.r.t. real-world processor optimizations such as speculative execution, e.g. [this paper](https://goto.ucsd.edu/~gleissen/papers/spectre-semantics.pdf) or [this LLVM extension](https://llvm.org/docs/SpeculativeLoadHardening.html).

 ## [Static Program Analysis](https://cacm.acm.org/magazines/2022/1/257444-static-analysis/fulltext)